MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/experimentation-overview.md

 1. Click **Complete** to overwrite the default version of the page and publish the winning variation to all users of the website.

 ## Publish experiment variations with Publish Groups
 Experiment variations created within Dynamics 365 Commerce can be scheduled for publishing within a publish group.
-To do this:
-1.
+You can either create pages or other items within publish groups or add existing ones to them.
 Click [here](https://docs.microsoft.com/en-us/dynamics365/commerce/publish-groups) to learn more about publish groups.

 > [!NOTE]
 > While adding a page to a publish group, any experiments running on it will be removed.

+Follow the steps below once the required content is within a publish group:
+1. Update the content and/or connect experiments to the items within the publish group.

+- once an experiment is connected in livesite, its not available in publish groups and vice versa
+- can connect to experiments and publish entire publish group (cant publish experiments only)

 ## Experiment status within Dynamics 365 Commerce
 The **Experiments** tab in site builder shows the following states in the **Commerce status** field to help you quickly see what state your experiment is in: